"I have never before been gifted with such an abundance of natural beauty"

-Exeter also has its fair share of history, parts of the city centre dating back to Roman times, with over 70% of the roman wall still remaining.
+Parts of Exeter city centre date back to Roman times, with most of the original Roman wall still remaining.
 However, it also boasts a superb high street, cobbled side streets and squares housing high street and independent shops and boutiques.
 If you’re looking for a relaxing cultural getaway with plenty of opportunity for retail therapy, then Exeter’s the place for you.
-Exeter is close enough to the Jurassic Coast, a UNESCO World Heritage Site, and surrounding beautiful Devon countryside that you can base yourself in Exeter and the Heart of Devon and enjoy your very own Devon holiday.
-Find out more about Exeter and the Heart of Devon

-South Devon offers the best of countryside and coastline, whichever way you choose to enjoy it.
+South Devon offers fantastic countryside and coastline, whichever way you choose to enjoy it.
 The area is packed with water sports and gentle walks and there are plenty of bars and restaurants to enjoy.
 South Devon is a landscape of gentle rolling hills backdropped by the drama and wildness of Dartmoor, making it a region of contrasts.
 Its unique character has encouraged artists and musicians to make South Devon their home, and you’ll find plenty of galleries, music festivals and alternative livestyle centres in this part of Devon.
-Find out more about South Devon.